 Through a combination of organic growth and acquisitions, our revenues from continuing operations have grown from \$32.2 million in 1997 to \$122.3 million in 2001, a compounded annual growth rate of nearly 40%.
-From 1997 through 2001, our income from continuing operations has grown from \$1.2 million to \$12.9 million during the same period, a compounded annual growth rate of over 80%.
-In 2001, we had \$289.6 million in revenues from continuing operations and \$32.3 million in income from continuing operations, each on a pro forma basis, which includes BRS revenues but excludes revenues from our applied sciences practice group, which we have announced our intention to sell.
-For the first nine months of 2002, we had \$133.6 million in revenues from continuing operations and \$19.4 million in income from continuing operations, each on an actual basis.
-For that same period, we had \$242.6 million in revenues from continuing operations and \$29.9 million in income from continuing operations, each on a pro forma basis.
+In 2001, we had \$289.6 million in revenues on a pro forma basis, which includes BRS revenues but excludes revenues from our applied sciences practice group, which we have announced our intention to sell.
+For the first nine months of 2002, we had \$133.6 million in revenues on an actual basis and \$242.6 million in revenues on a pro forma basis.